nycmeshnet/nycmeshnet.github.io/faq/index.md

 ## <a name="obvious"></a>Why aren't you doing this obvious thing I just thought of?

 We have a lot on our to-do list and everyone is a volunteer.
 Please [email us](mailto:contact@nycmesh.net) with suggestions, or better still volunteer to help us.
-We can send you an invite to our slack.com group where we do our planning.
+[Join our slack.com group](https://slack.nycmesh.net/) where we do our planning.
 We need help with everything such as publicity, emailing, printing leaflets, writing FAQs, and installing routers on rooftops.